Luna-Exchange/icc-wrapped-android/README.md

 ```

 ### **Authentication Delegation**
-This interface helps with sign-in delegation when the user attempts to sign in via **FanPassport**.
+This interface helps with sign-in delegation when the user attempts to sign in via **IccWrapped**.

 ---

 ## 🔐 Authentication Flow
-This flow applies to users who use **FanPassport** without being authenticated via the ICC app.
+This flow applies to users who use **IccWrapped** without being authenticated via the ICC app.

 When calling the SDK, pass an authentication interface as an argument: